Granny Square Crochet Top Pattern (Easy + Free Tutorial)

 Video Tutorial

-You can see a video tutorial on how to create this shell stitch border on my YouTube channel here.
+You can see a video tutorial on creating this shell stitch border on my YouTube channel here.

 More Crochet Squares

-Easy to make with scrap yarn, take a look at these patterns including square variations that you may also be interested in…
+Easy to make with scrap yarn, look at these free crochet patterns, including square variations that you may also be interested in…

-If you enjoyed making the granny square top, I’d love to see yours on Instagram, be sure to tag me @handylittleme or #handylittleme.
+If you enjoyed making the granny square top, I’d love to see yours on social media – Instagram, be sure to tag me @handylittleme or #handylittleme.

 If you are on Facebook, stop over to the handylittleme Facebook group and share a photo.